junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Leave it be, or burn it.
 I don't care," Castiel answers emotionlessly.

 Jimmy closes his eyes again, letting himself sink into the darkness behind his eyelids. *This isn't right.
 Nothing is right.* The Apocalypse, angels and demons, all of it.
-The new world is not going to be created from the Revelation, because none of them even care the slightest about humans.
+The new world is not going to be created from the Revelation, because none of them even cares the slightest about humans.
 Only humans can achieve that.
 He sees it now.
 But it might be too late.
-He thinks painfully, but the sensational pain on his nerves is so distracting that he can't even think straight.
+He thinks painfully, but the sensational pain in his nerves is so distracting that he can't even think straight.

-Next time when his mind is more clear, when he's not lying on his living room floor, choking on his blood, he'll come up with a plan.
+Next time when his mind is clearer, when he's not lying on his living room floor, choking on his blood, he'll come up with a plan.
 Jimmy decides.
 He'll go back to his wife and daughter, leaving Castiel behind, leaving this part of his life behind.
 Even if it means literally he'll have to leave his *life* behind.
 Even death is better than this.

 <br>

 #### Act 2

 The pain is still there when he slowly hauls himself up from the carpet.
 It's still there when he tries to press his forehead on the cool surface of the wall.
-It's not only a headache, or a broken nose, or a tight chest, it's everywhere.
-It's like a iron net binding his whole being, burning and grilling.
+It's not only a headache, or a broken nose, or a tight chest; it's everywhere.
+It's like an iron net binding his whole being, burning and grilling.
 It's like his blood is made of lava, boiling and simmering.
 And every time he thinks of how much he wants to take back the control, to cast Castiel out, or how wrong everything he witnessed the angel had done, the pain grows stronger, as if there is an invisible meter somewhere built in his head, measuring how disobedient he is to the angel.
 The farther away his thought drifts, the stronger the pain is.
 An obedience meter.

 Given everything he has seen the ruthless angel has done, it's not like Castiel wouldn't come up with some mechanism like this, just to make him obey quietly.

 Jimmy presses the heels of his hands on his eyes, trying vainly to relieve some of the pain around there, trying hard to focus on the most important thought he manages to form.
-It doesn't matter, Castiel can torture him all he wants, Jimmy decides, He's done being the angel's vessel.
+It doesn't matter, Castiel can torture him all he wants, Jimmy decides.
+He's done being the angel's vessel.
 He just wants to see his wife and daughter again.
 Even if it's just one last time.
 He's done.

-For the first time, he tries the doors in this living room that his mind conjured and reproduced from the memory.
+For the first time, he tries the doors in this living room that his mind conjures and reproduces from memory.
 Just as expected, all those doors leading to the other bedrooms are completely unmovable.
 The door knobs do not give, as if they are a part of the wall.

 Some of the cabinet doors do open, though.
 And he finds a kitchen knife.
 Not like he can use the knife against the angel, but at least it's something.
-Jimmy grabs the knife, and almost like muscle memory, he holds it in the same way he saw Castiel holds the angel blade.
+Jimmy grabs the knife, and almost like muscle memory, he holds it in the same way he saw Castiel hold the angel blade.
 He looks down and sees his hand, as if seeing it for the first time, as if seeing through the TV screen, reminding him how much he is like that angel -- how they are exactly the same body all this time.
 A nauseous push rises in his throat.

 Jimmy hastily lowers his hand, keeping it out of his view.

 The only door left is the door in and out of the house.
 The door Castiel barged in last time.

 Jimmy approaches it more cautiously than the other doors.
-It doesn't look too different from the house door in his memory, but if he looks at the edge of the door just in a specific angle, he can almost see a faint glow of light.
+It doesn't look too different from the house door in his memory, but if he looks at the edge of the door just at a specific angle, he can almost see a faint glow of light.

-He tries the door knob.
+He tries the doorknob.
 It turns under his grip, but the door doesn't open.
 He puts more force onto it, pressing both arms around it, then the weight of his upper body.

 "What are you doing?"
 Castiel's voice comes through the radio.